My newest beloved mentor, author and intuitive teacher Sonia Choquette, recently released a video on Instagram about manifesting money.

 But to begin to get paid in this new way, the artist will have to start attaching value to her work in a different way.
 She will have to associate the creation of each new work with its commensurate value and learn to open up to receive her payment in kind.

-This may mean calculating her studio overhead and supplies cost, the price of her background and education (plus all those years of skills-building and practice), the time it takes to create each painting, her marketing efforts, her living and health expenses as a freelance artist, whatever she invests into her contribution to this world through creating and sharing her art.
+This may mean calculating her studio overhead and supplies cost, the price of her education, the time it takes to create each painting, her marketing efforts, her living and health expenses as a freelance artist, whatever she invests into her contribution to this world through creating and sharing her art.

 When she gets done with this process, she will be able to set a price for each painting that reflects its true value – what she needs to receive back in exchange for her willingness to give her talent with love.